 5. Choose your target audience, placements, budget, and schedule.
 Note: Lead ads cannot be targeted to people under the age of 18.

 6. Select your lead ad formats.
-You can select carousel, single image, video, or slideshow.
+You can select the carousel, single image, video, or slideshow.

 7. Add your headline, body copy, and a call to action.
-A window on the right offers a preview of your ad as your create it.
+A window on the right offers a preview of your ad as you create it.

 - Intro: Use this section to clearly explain why people should fill out your form.

 - Custom questions: There are two types of questions you can choose: Standard questions (ie. gender, job title) and custom questions.
 Ask custom questions that pertain to your business, for example: “When are you looking to buy a new car?”
 Up to 15 questions can be included.
 Some governments bar advertisers from requesting certain information,

 - Form type: Under Form Type you can select: More volume or higher intent.
 Choose more volume if your campaign goal is to get the form completed by as many people as possible.
 Selecting higher intent adds a step to your form that allows people to review and confirm their info before they hit submit.
 This is a good option if your objective is to seal a deal.

 - Thank you screen: This screen will appear after the form is submitted.
 You can also include a call-to-action or download link here.